French-Cat/French-Cat/README.md

-why am I here again?
-full body tracking is expensive asf tho
+Ghostface is way more than fine asf